 Denise Webber, Instructor

 Denise Webber brings over 45 years of riding experience to her role as coach of the Albion College western team.
 As owner and head trainer of Nottawa Paint Horses, LLC in nearby Marshall, Michigan, Webber is active as both a trainer and a judge for 4-H, open, and Pony of the Americas (POA) horse show circuits.

 As coach of the Albion College team, Webber's riders have won multiple high point and reserve high point awards not only as a team, but also as individuals.
-In 2009, Webber coached Trish Marheine '10 to a berth in the IHSA national championship show and in 2010 and 2011, she coached Sarah Spencer '11 and Katie Petchell '13 to berths in the IHSA Semi-Finals.
-In just three short years, Webber has built the western program into a top contender in IHSA Zone 6, Region 4, consistently qualifying her riders for post-season competition in the Regional, Zone, and National finals.
-In 2012, individual riders Katie Petchell and Morgan Carey appeared at the IHSA Nationals under Webber's tutelage.
+Riders from the Albion College western team have competed at IHSA Nationals as individuals in 2009 and 2012.
+Webber's students have also made appearances at the IHSA Semi-Finals every year since 2009.
+In just a few years, Webber has built the western program into a top contender in IHSA Zone 6, Region 4, consistently qualifying her riders for post-season competition in the Regional, Zone, and National finals.

 Eve Newton, Instructor